yeehaa123/elab/CHAT/collections.md

 and new questions.
 Online projects leave a trace of how a new type of exhibition develops.

-Our private partners in this project (Cast Your Art, Weyeser, and Tulip Interactive) are excellently equiped to push this agenda forward, because ...
+Our private partners in this project (Cast Your Art, Weyeser, and Tulp Interactive) are excellently equiped to push this agenda forward, because ...

 ### how the research relates to the ‘opportunities for the humanities’ in White Paper Section 1: